2020 Tablighi Jamaat COVID-19 hotspot in Delhi: Spread

 A cluster spread became apparent in the following days as cases traced back to the event were reported in several states.
 In Telangana, five people who attended the event died on 30 March.
 Dozens of people tested positive in other places such as Andhra Pradesh, Tamil Nadu, Uttar Pradesh and Andaman and Nicobar Islands.
 State governments scrambled to trace the whereabouts of the attendees.

 As of 3 April, more than 950 confirmed cases were detected across 14 states and union territories in the country, including 97 percent of the total cases confirmed in the country on 2 and 3 April (647 out of 664 cases).
 Tamil Nadu was the worst affected state, as 364 of the 411 people who tested positive had attended the event.
 259 of the 386 cases in Delhi and 140 of the 161 cases in Andhra Pradesh were linked to the event.
 All nine deaths reported in Telangana until 2 April were of people who had returned from the congregation.

 The Srinagar man who died on 26 March was identified as a super-spreader as he travelled by road, rail and air from Delhi to Srinagar via Uttar Pradesh, as officials feared that he may have spread it to several people along the way.

 Tracing of attendees

 By 2 April, Maharashtra, Telangana and Karnataka traced down 1,325, 1,064 and 800 attendees of the event respectively.
 Tamil Nadu identified and quarantined 1,103 of the 1,500-odd participants from the state.
 Andhra Pradesh reportedly detected around 800 of the 1,085 people of the state who attended the congregation.
 Gujarat Police identified 72 attendees from the state who attended the event.
 Uttar Pradesh managed to track and quarantine 1,205 people who participated in the congregation by 5 April.
 On 4 April, it was reported that the Delhi Police had found more than 500 foreign preachers "hiding in 16–17 places" in the city.

+Reopening of the mosque

+After a two-year hiatus, the mosque was reopened for worship in March 2022.